Is there a (Pseudo)Scalar at 95 GeV?: Interpreting the excesses

 therefore the good range is around $\tan\beta \sim 0.95$. \\ \\ So far we have assumed the invisible width of the pseudoscalar is zero.
 The pseudoscalar could instead have a small-to-moderate invisible branching ratio.
 However, a nonzero branching ratio would move the photon regions to lower values of $\tan\beta$, so it cannot be used to move the agreement to larger values of $\tan\beta$. \\ \\

 From this analysis, we know that there will be no viable region at large $\tan\beta$, so we focus on low $\tan\beta$.
 We now use the equations describing the signal strengths and impose:

+These are the $2\sigma$ regions allowed by the $\tau\tau$ CMS search \citep{CMS:2022goy} and the combined \cite{CMS:2018cyk} CMS and ATLAS diphoton searches.

-We show the results in Fig. \ref{fig:aCOMB} in the $\sin\theta$ vs $\tan\beta$ plane, together with constraints from flavour physics and $t\bar{t}a$ (with $a\rightarrow \tau\tau$) limits \citep{CMS:2022arx}.
-The four panels of the figures shows the outcome of a parameter scan (colored points) analogous to the one performed in \cite{Arcadi:2022lpp} done imposing the constraints on perturbativity, unitarity and boundness from below on the scalar potential of the 2HDM+a.
+We show the results of these scans in Fig. \ref{fig:aCOMB} in the $\sin\theta$ vs $\tan\beta$ plane, together with constraints from flavour physics and $t\bar{t}a$ (with $a\rightarrow \tau\tau$) limits \citep{CMS:2022arx}.
+The four panels of the figure show the outcomes of a parameter scan (colored points) analogous to the one performed in \cite{Arcadi:2022lpp}, done by imposing the constraints of perturbativity, unitarity and boundedness from below on the scalar potential of the 2HDM+a.
 The colored bands correspond to the parameter space compatible with the $\tau \tau$ (blue) and $\gamma \gamma$ (orange) excesses.
-The hatched green region stems for the parameter space excluded by $tta,a\rightarrow \tau \tau$.
-For reference we have shown, as gray regions, the exclusions from flavor bounds considering $m_A=m_H=m_{H^{\pm}}=1,1.5,2\,\mbox{TeV}$.
+The hatched green region shows the parameter space excluded by $t\bar{t}a,a\rightarrow \tau \tau$ at $95\%$ C.L..
+These regions have been obtained imposing constraints on the normalised signal strengths using the values from \citep{CMS:2024ulc} obtained through \citep{Maguire:2017ypu}: